 The assembler language program can be executed under control of CMS.
 This assembler program is the same as that supplied with the OS/VS systems.
-When you are using CMS, VM/SP CP Command Reference for General Users, VM/SP CMS Command and Macro Reference, or VM/Extended Architecture Migration Aid Command, Macro, and Diagnose Code Reference should be used for more detailed information about CMS.
+For more information about CMS, refer to VM/SP CP Command Reference for General Users and VM/SP CMS Command and Macro Reference.